influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

 {{% warn %}}
 **These must NEVER be set to a value less than `3h` (3 hours).**

-IOx requires a grace period before files can be removed.
+InfluxDB v3 requires a grace period before files can be removed.
 {{% /warn %}}

 We recommend setting these options to a value aligned to your organization's